harvester/docs/versioned_docs/version-v1.2/vm/access-to-the-vm.md

   - Rancher
   - rancher
   - Access to the VM
-Description: Once the VM is up and running, it can be accessed using either VNC or the serial console from the Harvester UI.
+description: Once the VM is up and running, it can be accessed using either VNC or the serial console from the Harvester UI.
 ---

 <head>